hockey player picking a hockey stick in the dressing room

 This is the hardest and toughest stick type—it may be a bit more difficult to flex, but they offer the most puck control and potential energy.
 High kicks tend to run heavier since they are built for power and not necessarily speed, although that also results in their superior durability.
 The flex point is much higher on the stick, which increases that potential energy.
 Their durability and weight also give them a decent advantage in board battles.
 They are highly valued by defensemen and power forwards.

 The high kick stick, now the rarest flex point, has slowly been disappearing in favour of mid and low kick sticks.
-An example would be Warrior’s old Dynasty line—this was a mid-high kick stick family that has now been replaced by their Alpha line, which is a mid-low kick stick family.
-Bauer Supreme is one of the last remaining stick families under this label.
+An example would be Warrior’s old Dynasty line—this was a mid-high kick stick family that has now been replaced by their Alpha line, which is a mid-low kick stick family. *Bauer Supreme was one of the last remaining stick families under this label; the current closest would be the Warrior Novium, which sits somewhere between a mid-low and a mid-high kick point.
 As the game gets faster, it unfortunately becomes harder and harder to use high kick point sticks to their fullest potential.
 Despite that, many players still make great use of them—Steven Stamkos is well-known for his rocket shots with the Supreme 1S.

 Pros